Kate Goehring: Early life

 Goehring grew up on Mason's Island.
 Her father, Edmund Goehring, Sr., was a Commander in the Navy in World War II and a vice president of sales for an electronics company.
-Her mother, Helen Goehring, is a writer and retired development director.
+Her mother, Helen Goehring, was a writer and development director.

 Goehring graduated from Oberlin College with a degree in American Romantic Fiction.

 Career

 Film and television

-Goehring co-starred in the independent feature Swimmers, as well as appearing on Law & Order, Law & Order: Special Victims Unit and Law & Order: Criminal Intent.
+Goehring has won Best Performance by An Actor at the York Shorts International Film Festival for her work in the short film Bad Mother.
+She co-starred in the independent feature Swimmers, and she has appeared in Law & Order, Law & Order: Special Victims Unit and Law & Order: Criminal Intent.
+Goehring also played Myra Kraft in American Sports Story.
 She starred opposite David Jason as Detective Grace Wallace in ITV's March in Windy City.
 Other co-starring roles include Stella, Gossip Girl, One Life to Live, ER, and The Untouchables.
-Goehring also originated the character of Magenta in the video game Grand Theft Auto V. She was nominated for a Chicago local Emmy for her performance in John Logan's Moment of Rage, starring Denis O'Hare.
+Goehring also originated the character of Magenta in the video game Grand Theft Auto V. She has been nominated for a Chicago local Emmy for her performance in John Logan's Moment of Rage, starring Denis O'Hare.

 Theater

 Goehring first garnered notice for her Chicago performance in Christopher Durang's Laughing Wild for which she won a Joseph Jefferson Citation.
 She played Harper Pitt in Tony Kushner's first national tour of Angels in America, which earned her a Miami Carbonell Award.
-Goehring was most recently in the Broadway production of "The Inheritance", directed by Stephen David Daldry.
+Goehring was in the Broadway production of "The Inheritance", directed by Stephen David Daldry.